1ux/gpOskar/README.md

 ## Licence

-This program by Michael Krause is licenced under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.de.html).<br>
+This program by Michael Krause is licensed under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.de.html).<br>
 Please note that gnuplot is an independent software that is not from the gpOskar author. gnuplot has its own licensing terms.

+## Thanks to:

+Jeremy Heighway for mentoring english grammar and spelling